wapsyed/VaxGO/README.md

 **Access the tool here:** https://wapsyed.shinyapps.io/VaxGO_Tool_test (This tool is still in development.
-It may be slow on the browser, so we recommend downloading this repository and running the "VaxGO_tool.rmd" on RStudio.)
+It may be slow on the browser, so we recommend downloading this repository and running the "VaxGO_tool.rmd" on RStudio, as described in more details below).

+**Download it here**:
+To download this tool, we recommend downloading the R and the Desktop version of RStudio.
+Next, on the RStudio, go to upper-left side of the window, click on "File", and select "New Project".
+Select "Version control", "Git", and paste the url of this repository ("https://github.com/wapsyed/VaxGO.git"), and download it.
+A new project will be opened.
+Open the file "preinstall.r" and Run the script.
+When all set, open the file "VaxGO_Tool.rmd" and press "Run document".

 RNAseq is crucial for investigating transcriptional patterns in immunology, especially within immunization research.
 However, RNAseq data analysis often requires programming skills, which can restrict access for researchers without such expertise.We introduce VaxGO, a tool designed to facilitate the analysis of differentially expressed genes in the context of immune processes and cells during vaccination.
 This tool integrates data from Gene Ontology, CellMarker 2.0, the MSigDB Vax collection, and other key studies, including transcriptional atlases of vaccines against COVID-19 and other diseases.
 VaxGO is an interactive, web-based tool, offering a user-friendly platform for exploring immune responses and vaccine efficacy without programming expertise.